oroinc/documentation/user/back-office/dashboards/widgets/quick-launchpad.rst

 Quick Launchpad
 ---------------

-The Quick Launchpad widget gives you access to most commonly used actions and pages.
+The Quick Launchpad widget gives you access to the most commonly used actions and pages.

 .. image:: /user/img/dashboards/quick_launchpad.png
    :alt: A sample of the Quick Launchpad widget